Like Recipes?

 Salad

-1 small or 1/2 large head Napa cabbage, chopped (about 24 cups)
+• 1 small or 1/2 large head Napa cabbage, chopped or shredded (about 24 cups)

-1. For Dressing: Stir together the oil, vinegar, sugar, and soy sauce in a medium saucepan and bring to a boil over high heat for 1 minute.
+1. Stir together the oil, vinegar, sugar, tamari, and ginger in a medium saucepan and bring to a boil over high heat for 1 minute.
 Let cool in the refrigerator.

-3. For Salad: Just before serving, toss the cabbage and scallions with the cool dressing.
-Sprinkle with the Topping and serve.
+2. Just before serving, toss the cabbage with the cool dressing–or serve the dressing on the side.
+Sprinkle with the scallions, sesame seeds, and almonds, and serve.

-• There’s no need to saturate a salad in dressing.
-Use just enough dressing to coat the leaves.
+• Use just enough dressing to coat the leaves.
 Try this: Toss the salad in half of the dressing and then serve the other half on the side.
 You can add more dressing if you need.

-• Enjoy a less processed/more natural sugar, like coconut palm sugar.
+• When adding sugar, choose a less processed natural sugar, like coconut sugar.
 It has a more unique sweetness and richer color than standard white granulated sugar.
-Plus, it can be more diabetes friendly.

 Share Your Thoughts